Milan Quentel

 Abstract: Espionage incurs important costs yet there is little quantitative evidence on how secret services and spies work, and under what conditions they perform well.
 We study this question by exploiting declassified archival data from one of the most prolific secret services worldwide, the East German Stasi during the Cold War.
 We build our analysis on a unique database that contains information on all the pieces of information that informants in the West sent to East Germany between 1970 and 1989.
 We match a subset of spies to their West German social security records, allowing us to simultaneously track their careers in the secret service and in the firms they were spying on.
 Analyzing the quantity and quality of information delivered, we disentangle the roles that spy heterogeneity, learning-by-doing, and career progression in the espionage object play for spy performance.
 Finally, we discuss the implications for counter-espionage efforts today.

-Global Meat Consumption, Production and Trade in a Warming World (with James Sayre)
+Global Meat Consumption, Production and Trade in a Warming World (with Peter O'Brien and James Sayre)

-Spousal Moves, Spatial Misallocation, and the Gender Wage Gap (with Nina Gläser)
+Spousal Moves, Spatial Misallocation, and the Gender Wage Gap (with Nina Gläser and Joan Monras)